jonpage3/jonpage3.github.io/commonplace/index.md

 **on research for Salammbo:**
 The military art of the ancients makes my head swim; I'm stuffed with it; I vomit catapults, have hoisting machines up my ass, and piss scorpions.

+**on critics**
+What vanity, all Poetics, all works of criticism!
+The complacency of the gentlemen who produce such things flabbergasts me!
+Oh!  nothing daunts those numbskulls!

 # **Johnson**